Only 13? Given your complete and never-ending addiction to the continent, I would have expected more, to be quite frank…

 There are some downsides, but this is not the place to dwell on them.
 The biggest problem most visitors face is the fact that they get incurably smitten by the Africa bug and any other holiday destination will inevitably be slightly disappointing by comparison.
 This article will go some way to explaining why this is the case, but will never be a substitute for actually experiencing it yourself.

-Here then, in no particular order, are a mere 13 reasons why you owe it to yourself to visit Africa (more are, as mentioned, on the way):
+Here then, in no particular order, are a mere 13 reasons why you owe it to yourself to visit Africa (you can now find 13 more here):

 1. You’ll enjoy sunsets you will have trouble believing are real